coin-or/coin-or.github.io/pages/user/user_introduction.md

 of using WSL, then once you install WSL, you can simply open a WSL terminal and follow the Linux instructions from there.

-Otherwise, if you don't already have have CYGWIN installed, it is recommended to use MSys2, which provides a minimal toolset that is easy to install.
+Otherwise, it is recommended to use MSys2, which provides a minimal toolset that is easy to install.
 The remaining instructions will be for MSys2.
 Instructions for CYGWIN will be similar, just with different package names and a different package manager.
+Note that building on CYGWIN is not tested regularly and may not work when using MS or Intel compilers.

 To get MSys2, either download the installer or a zip file containing the MSys2 base from [here](http://kent.dl.sourceforge.net/project/msys2/Base/x86_64/)